SamStudio8/poisson/README.md

 Poisson
 =======

-A very basic `Flask` application to explore the magic of the Poisson Distribution.
+A very basic `Flask` application sporting the beauty of `Cubism` to explore the magic of the Poisson Distribution.

 ## Requirements